kwokcb/openSource_Standards/Planning.md

 # Summary
 To summarize, find the tooling that the repo owner suggests and use it.
 If inflexible, then you can fork to keep track of additional information.
-Keep stuff human readable and local -- which means learing some MarkDown or html.
+Keep stuff human readable and local -- which means learning some MarkDown or html if your using github :).